drupalprojects/geofield_map/README.md

 ###General Information

-**Geofield** Map module represents an advanced, complete and easy-to-use Geo Mapping solution for Drupal 8, based (on) and fully compatible with the [Geofield](https://www.drupal.org/project/geofield) Module.
+**Geofield** Map module represents an advanced, complete and easy-to-use Geo Mapping solution for Drupal 8, based on and fully compatible with the [Geofield](https://www.drupal.org/project/geofield) Module.

 It **lets you manage the Geofield with an interactive Map both in back-end and in the front-end**, as indeed represents the perfect solution to::
 - geolocate (with one or more Locations / Geofields) any fieldable Drupal entity throughout an Interactive Geofield Map widget;
 - render each Content's Locations throughout a fully customizable Interactive Geofield Map Formatter;
 - expose and query Contents throughout fully customizable Map Views Integration;
-- implement front-end Google Maps with Marker Icon & Infowindow advanced customizations, and Marker Clustering capabilities;
+- implement advanced front-end Google Maps with Marker Icon & Infowindow advanced customizations, custom Google Map Styles and Marker Clustering capabilities;

 ####Technical Functionalities and specifications